New Student Enrollment for 2024-25 Begins on February 1, 2024

 The following paperwork must be uploaded at the time of registration. - Video Tutorial

-Current Immunization Records To Date (no copies)
+Current Immunization Records To Date

 The following paperwork must be submitted prior to the first day of school.
+Registration is not considered complete until these documents are received.

 Final Immunization Record and TB Test/Risk Assessment Survey